kgateway-dev/kgateway/docs/cli/glooctl_get_upstreamgroup.md

 ---
 ## glooctl get upstreamgroup

-read an upstream or list upstream groups in a namespace
+read an upstream group or list upstream groups in a namespace

 ### Synopsis